VenatorLabs/rodeo-plugin-template/README.md

 # rodeo-plugin

+## Purpose

-A template repository for creating plugins for Rodeo
+This is a template repository for creating plugins for the Rodeo data processing service.
+This template contains everything you need to get started writing your first plugin.